-- Members of staff such as the class teacher, TA, ELSA and SENDCo are readily available for pupils who wish to discuss issues and concerns.
-Where appropriate mediation sessions are carried out.
+- Cass teachers and staff members work hard to build positive and trusting relationships with the children.
+All teachers work hard to ensure their classrooms are a safe and trusting environment. - All year groups follow the Jigsaw scheme of PSHE, which heavily focuses on well being.
+We also include specific well being lessons into our curriculum when the need arises. - Members of staff such as the class teacher, TA, ELSA and SENDCo are readily available for pupils who wish to discuss issues and concerns.
 At Romsey Abbey Primary School the pastoral team review concerns, on a weekly basis, from every class.
 They provide support and guidance for children, staff and families. - The ELSA also runs specific programmes of support with individuals or small groups to address issues such as bereavement and bullying. - If a pupil has a medical need then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil. - Where necessary and in agreement with parents/carers medicines are administered in school, but only where a signed Medicine consent form is in place to ensure the safety of both child and staff member. - When appropriate, Speech & Language Programs, Physiotherapy and/or Occupational therapy is undertaken by a member of staff after training from the specialist. - All support staff have basic Paediatric first aid training.
-(St John's Ambulance). - As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils. - If a child has emotional or behavioural difficulties a Boxall Profile is completed to identify the specific issues.
+(St John's Ambulance). - As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.

+- If a child has emotional or behavioural difficulties a Boxall Profile is completed to identify the specific issues.
 Relevant targets are set and support put in place. - After any behaviour incident we expect the child to reflect on their behaviour with an adult.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour. - Attendance of every child is monitored on a daily basis by the Admin Team in the school office.
 Lateness and absence are recorded and reported upon to the Pastoral Team.
 Support is given through an incentive scheme where good attendance is actively encouraged throughout the school.